nervosnetwork/ckb/rpc/README.md

 #### Fields

-`ChainInfo` is a JSON object with following fields.
+`ChainInfo` is a JSON object with the following fields.

 *   `chain`: `string` - The network name.